Values for U.S. condominiums are rising faster than values for single-family homes.

 First-time home buyers are more likely to buy in big cities where condos are most prevalent, and a condo building's relatively-low price point as compared to "city homes" renders them an attractive option for city living.

-Today's 30-year mortgage rates are the lowest they've been in history.
-Mortgage payments on today's homes are as affordable as they've ever been.
+Today's 30-year mortgage rates are near the lowest they've been in history.
+Mortgage payments on today's homes are affordable, thanks to low rates of interest, and, in turn, low payments.

-The most recent Case-Shiller Index shows U.S. home values up close to 6 percent for the twelve months ending June 2016.
+The most recent Case-Shiller Index shows U.S. home values up 5 percent for the twelve months ending July 2016.
 The results are based on the Case-Shiller Index's 20-City Composite.

-San Diego, in which values rose just 0.3%, was the national laggard.
+San Francisco, in which values were unchanged month-over-month, was the national laggard.

 So why does a "hot" market show such anemic annual growth?
 Because of the Case-Shiller Index's methodology.